Cable: The Lib Dem fightback is on

 Polling expert Professor Sir John Curtice said the party had seen a sharper increase in vote share in areas with a large graduate population, saying it may be having "a measure of success" in reconnecting with that market.

-Lib Dem home affairs spokesman Sir Ed Davey said it was a "great night" and a "sign of things to come".
+Lib Dem home affairs spokesman Sir Ed Davey, whose wife was re-elected as a Kingston councillor, said it was a "great night" and a "sign of things to come".

 He told BBC Radio 4's Today programme voters were "desperate" for a party that was neither "right wing Brexit Tory" or "left wing Corbynista".